ryangooch/sound-realty/README.md

 (MAPE) performance, with respect to the KNN technique.
 It can be called as above, by simply changing the endpoint.

+## Model Training
+Please refer to the Jupyter Notebook in [model_training.ipynb](notebooks/model_training.ipynb) for more information on how the LightGBM model is trained.
+It should be noted that this notebook was hosted and trained in a different environment than the Docker container for the overall repo.
+So if you wish to run that code, you will need to install additional dependencies, or stand up a local virtual environment.

 ## Notes on Implementation
 Refer to [Notes.md](Notes.md) for more information.